apurbasbjk30/Trip-Stimulation.github.io/README.md

 - Arrival time for each trip segment.
 - Remaining rest time until the next reporting time.

+In addition, a Python script has been added to visualize the trip data through graphs, providing insights into the speed during each trip segment.
+The Python script plots a graph of Speed vs Trip Number for a user, based on the trip distances and speeds, making the data easier to analyze.

-The program leverages **Object-Oriented Programming (OOP)** principles, including inheritance and method overriding, to simulate various trips, each with varying distances and reporting times.
+The project also incorporates Object-Oriented Programming (OOP) principles in C++, including inheritance and method overriding, to simulate various trips, each with varying distances and reporting times.

 ## Key Features